facebookresearch/taser-tgnn/README.md

   - `--data`: The training datasets.
 Available choices [WIKI, REDDIT, Flight, MovieLens, GDELT]
   - `--cache`: Enable GPU caching
   - `--cached_ratio`: Ratios of node features cached in GPU.

+## License
+TASER is MIT licensed, as found in the LICENSE file.